mengelhard/mmci_applied_ds/ds_glossary.md

 - Bag of words model: The bag-of-words model is a way of representing text data when modeling text with machine learning algorithms.
 - Binary Classification: It is a process or task of classification, in which a given data is being classified into two classes.
 It’s basically a kind of prediction about which of two groups the thing belongs to.
 - Black Box Model: After a model is trained it can sometimes become difficult to understand the inner workings of the model and the manner in which it arrives at decisions, especially in deep neural networks.
 The model is then considered a ‘Black Box’
-- Categoric variables: Also called a qualitative variable.
-A variable that can take on one of a limited and usually fixed, number of possible values, assigning each individual or other unit of observation to a particular group of nominal category on the basis of some qualitative property
+- **Categorical variables:** A variable that can take on one of a limited and usually fixed number of possible values.
+Common examples in healthcare include sex, race, diagnosis codes, procedure codes, and medications
 - Classification Model: Classification models are a subset of supervised machine learning .
 A classification model reads some input and generates an output that classifies the input into some category
 - Clustering: A way of grouping the data points into different clusters, consisting of similar data points
 - Computable phenotype: re-usable computerized search queries that detect specific clinical events or diseases using electronic health record data